outde-xyz/website/content/Tutorials/latex_petpeeves.md

 ---

 <!-- START_SUMMARY_BLOCK -->
-Somehow I wound up with five students writing their theses this semester, and you know what this means: lots and lots of reading.
+Somehow I wound up with five students writing their theses this Spring semester, and you know what this means: lots and lots of reading.
-And when reading, I can't help but get riled up every time I see one of my $\LaTeX$ pet peeves.
+And when reading, I can't help but get riled up every time I see one of my LaTeX pet peeves.
-I also like to read the source files in parallel with the PDF, and I've come across some nightmare-fuel coding in those files.
+I also like to read the source files in parallel with the PDF, and over the years I've come across some nightmare-fuel coding in those files.

 So, to save my future self's sanity, here's a list of all my LaTeX pet peeves.
 Many of them are covered in your average LaTeX tutorial, but people rarely read those cover to cover and instead just go to specific parts that they need to solve whatever problem they're wrestling with.